hillin/ue4launcher/README.md

 - Ping display for client profiles
 - Process manager for attaching debuggers or killing UE4 processes
 - Both editor and cooked version of your UE4 project are supported
-- User-friendly GUI driven by WPF + a bit of MVVM
+- User-friendly GUI driven by WPF + a pinch of MVVM

 # Build and Run
 You will need Visual Studio 2015 and .NET Framework 4.6.1 to build this project.
-Once you have this project built, run *ProjectLauncher.exe* with *-dev -edit* args (read the section below to learn more).
+Once you have this project built, place *ProjectLauncher.exe* at any place and depth under your UE4 project folder and run it with *-dev -edit* args (read the section below to learn more).

 ## Third-Party Libraries
 Extended WPF Toolkit is employed in this project.
 It will be restored through nuget automatically.